This year's play-offs feature an East Midlands derby at Welford Road

 Leicester v Northampton live stream: How to watch from the USA

-If you live in the States, the official broadcaster of Premiership matches is NBC, with matches streamed on NBC Sports Gold so you can watch them anytime and anywhere.
+If you live in the States, the official broadcaster of Premiership matches is NBC, with matches streamed on Peacock Premium, which is available for $4.99 a month.

-Leicester v Northampton will kick off at 9am EST and 6am on the West Coast.
+Leicester v Northampton kicks off at 12.30pm EST and 9.30am on the West Coast.

 Leicester v Northampton live stream: How to watch from New Zealand